 To help you when you are shopping for spices to make this easy blend, we’ve included a photo of each ingredient.
 You do not need to use the same brands, but this will hopefully give you an example of each ingredient.
 We love using New Mexico chili powder (shown in the bag), which we find in the International aisle of our grocery store and Mexican markets.
 If you don’t have this, use a standard non-spicy chili powder.

-• Make Cajun butter and use it with vegetables, pasta, and shrimp (recipe coming soon)
+- Make Cajun butter and use it with vegetables, like this grilled corn

-• Use the seasoning with shrimp and fish (Cajun shrimp recipe coming soon)
+- Use the seasoning with shrimp and fish.
+I love this Cajun shrimp

-• Add a spicy kick to pasta sauces for a Cajun-inspired pasta (recipe coming soon)
+- Add a spicy kick to pasta sauces for a Cajun-inspired pasta

-Our Cajun seasoning is crafted to be spicy (without overwhelming heat), bold, and well-balanced, with a subtle touch of sweetness from a hint of sugar (trust me).
+Our Cajun seasoning is crafted to be spicy (without overwhelming heat), bold, and well-balanced, with a subtle sweetness from a hint of sugar (trust me).
 Use this DIY spice blend by generously seasoning your meats, seafood, and veggies.
-Store leftover seasoning in an airtight jar or container in a cool, dry place, such as your spice cabinet for up to one year.
+Store leftover seasoning in an airtight jar or container in a cool, dry place, such as your spice cabinet, for up to one year.

 You Will Need